by Freddy Tran Nager, Founder of Atomic Tango + Still Member of the Living…

 The problem — as Newitz herself notes — is that correlation is not causation: just because two things happen at the same time doesn’t mean they’re related.
 Why would tough times engender movies about flesh-eating undead?
 Why not more movies about Bigfoot or Minnesota’s famous Lizard People?

 More explanatory was a comment on the article by IsaiahGrimlock (great name):

 “Well there’s the whole Bolshevism V. Class structure, mindless hordes of any kind always distress upper classes (recent Land of the Dead bears that out rather literally), but what about plain old xenophobia as a natural or ingrained stress response to overpopulation?
 Besides more movies being made, you don’t seem to recognize that Zombie movies are a therapeutic exercise whereupon an excuse to kill your neighbours is magically granted… Plus, nerd factor – socially awkward people feel better about Zombie movies, since the loners tend to do better.”

 Hmmm.
-I did meet a lot of nerdy execs in Silicon Valley who could pass for undead, but I don’t recall zombie movies being particularly popular among them.
-They preferred to watch spreadsheets.
+I do meet a lot of Republicans who could pass for undead, but I don’t recall their particularly digging on zombie movies.
+They preferred to count money.